How Does North Carolina’s New Drunk Boating Law Work?

 Lawmakers are counting on the new drunk boating law to help prevent boating accidents, especially those that result in injuries and death.
 The new law is called Sheyenne’s Law.
-It is named after a teenager who was killed by a drunk boater while celebrating the Fourth of July on Lake Norman nearly two years ago.
+It is named after a teenager who was killed by a drunk boater while celebrating the Fourth of July on Lake Norman more than two years ago.
 Sheyenne’s Law is meant to serve as a deterrent for drunk boating by increasing the penalties for drunk boating from a misdemeanor to a felony when it results in a catastrophic injury or wrongful death.

 Under the new law, offenses for drunk boating include: